papatemps/DevOps-Docker-Exercise/README.md

 # DevOps-Docker-Exercise
-A repo for our DevOps hand in.
+A repo for the DevOps hand in.